How do I get to the Internet from my residence hall room?

 How fast is the Internet connection?

 The current speed to the Internet is 1000 Megabits per second.
+Everyone on campus shares this connection.
 To put that in perspective, most home high speed Internet connections range from 3 – 20 Megabits per second.
-The overall speed you would expect to receive is the speed of our WiFi network.
-We offer in all places a 802.11g radios.
-In some of the newer resident halls 802.11g/n radios have been deployed for faster speed capabilities.
+The overall speed you would expect to receive is the speed of our WiFi network, which can range from 100 to 400 Megabits per second.

 Does that mean that I can download as much as I like?
 Can I set up a server to share MP3s and movies and stuff with the world?